rhymeyang/Se/docs/308B/Chapter05.md

 A computer uses secondary storage for several purposes:

-- **Program storage**
-  - The programs that the computer executes are contained in secondary storage.
+- **Program storage**<br/>The programs that the computer executes are contained in secondary storage.
 When a computer begins to execute a program, it makes a working copy of the program in primary storage.
-- **Data storage**
-  - Information read into, created by, or used by computer programs is often stored in secondary storage.
+- **Data storage**<br/>Information read into, created by, or used by computer programs is often stored in secondary storage.
 Secondary storage is usually used when information is needed for use at a later time.
-- **Computer operating system**
-  - The set of programs and device drivers that are used to control and manage the use of the computer is stored in secondary storage.
+- **Computer operating system**<br/>The set of programs and device drivers that are used to control and manage the use of the computer is stored in secondary storage.
-- **Temporary files**
-  - Many computer programs need to store information for temporary use that may exceed the capacity of main memory.
+- **Temporary files**<br/> Many computer programs need to store information for temporary use that may exceed the capacity of main memory.
 Secondary storage is often used for this purpose.
 For example, a user wants to print a data file onto a nearby laser printer; software on the computer will transform the stored data file into a format that is used by the laser printer to make a readable copy of the file; this “print file” is stored in secondary storage temporarily until the printer has completed printing the file for the user, and then the file is deleted.
-- **Virtual memory**
-  - This is a technique for creating a main memory space that is physically larger than the actual available main memory.
+- **Virtual memory**<br/> This is a technique for creating a main memory space that is physically larger than the actual available main memory.
 Virtual memory (which should not be confused with virtualization) is discussed in detail later in this chapter in the section “Computer Operating Systems.”

 While secondary storage is usually implemented with hard disk drives, many newer systems use semiconductor flash memory in solid-state drives (SSDs).
 Flash is a nonvolatile semiconductor memory that can be rewritten and requires no electric power to preserve stored data.